2

 And when it comes to performance, the S22i actually scores pretty well.

-But let’s be real- that huge monitor is probably why you’re interested in this bike to begin with.
+But let’s be real- that huge console is probably a big part of why you’re interested in this bike to begin with.

 Being a touchscreen, you make all your selections by directly touching the screen- couldn’t be an easier.

-An awesome feature this bike has that many don’t- the monitor can rotate and tile.
+An awesome feature this bike has that many don’t is that this console can rotate.
 This means you can watch the non-cycling workouts from the console without having to be in front of the bike.

 NordicTrack also includes a pair of 3 lb dumbbells that store nicely in front of the handlebars.